bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-03-08-create-a-ssl-loadbalancer.md

 * **Name**: webserver-loadbalancer
 * **IP Address**: Leave empty for now
 * **Description**: Loadbalancer for our webservers
-* **Availability Zone**: Leave empty or choose an availability zone to your liking
+* **Availability Zone**: Leave empty or choose an availability zone to your liking.
-* **Flavor**: Choose a flavor to your liking for this tutorial we use the Medium flavor
+* **Flavor**: Choose a flavor to your liking for this tutorial we use the Medium flavor.
 * **Subnet**: webserver-subnet

 **Step 4**